 - During boot, SAL_RESET code will call PAL_MC_REGISTER_MEM to tell PAL code where it may deposit some minimal processor state information so that PAL code has sufficient resources to perform the necessary machine check or INIT processing.
-This step is performed on all the processors in the system. - SAL_INIT saves the minimal processor state information as well as some additional processor and platform state information in the SAL data area and provides the same to OS_INIT.
+This step is performed on all the processors in the system.
+SAL_INIT saves the minimal processor state information as well as some additional processor and platform state information in the SAL data area and provides the same to OS_INIT.
 PAL_INIT and SAL_INIT shall not hide any architectural state from the OS_INIT layer. - Check if the OS_INIT handlers for the monarch and non-monarch processors are registered and that both of them are valid.
 When the OS_INIT procedures were registered with the SAL, the operating system may optionally supply the modulo checksum for the code areas (all bytes of the code area including the checksum byte must add up to zero).
 The SAL saves the checksums for the code areas.
-On receipt of the INIT condition, the SAL verifies the checksum of the code at the OS_INIT procedure addresses before jumping to it. - If the code for the OS_INIT handlers are intact, call the OS_INIT handlers for the monarch and non-monarch processors. - If the OS_INIT handler is not registered, set implementation-dependent SAL warm boot indicator and reboot the system either by calling SAL_RESET or by generating a reset event.
+On receipt of the INIT condition, the SAL verifies the checksum of the code at the OS_INIT procedure addresses before jumping to it. - If the code for the OS_INIT handlers are intact, call the OS_INIT handlers for the monarch and non-monarch processors.